kubernetes-the-hard-way-on-lxd

 Create the encryption-config.yaml encryption config file:

-Copy the encryption-config.yaml encryption config file to each controller instance:
+Copy the encryption-config.yaml encryption config file to each master instance:

 lxc file push encryption-config.yaml ${instance}/home/ubuntu/